Fei-Long121/DeepBDC/README.md

   year={2022}
  }
 ```
+If you use this code for your research, please cite our paper.<br>
 ## Few-shot classification Results
 Experimental results on few-shot learning datasets with ResNet-12 backbone and ResNet-18 backbone.
 We report average results with 2,000 randomly sampled episodes for both 1-shot and  5-shot evaluation.
 ### MiniImageNet